Rust-Libraries-Binaries/rust_gui_kit/README.md

 # rust_gui_kit

 **rust_gui_kit** is a cross-platform graphical user interface (GUI) framework for Rust.
 This library aims to simplify the creation of desktop applications that run smoothly on Windows, macOS, and Linux.
-With a simple API, rust_gui_kit enables developers to build beautiful and responsive GUIs with ease.
+With a simple API, rust_gui_kit provides developers with a basic platform on which to build GUIs.

-## Features

-- **Cross-Platform Support**: Create GUIs that work seamlessly on Windows, macOS, and Linux.
-- **Simple API**: Intuitive and easy-to-use API for rapid development.
-- **Basic Widgets**: Includes foundational widgets such as windows and buttons, with more to come.
-- **Event Handling**: Basic event handling to manage user interactions.
-- **Open-Source**: Encourage community contributions to expand and improve the library.

-## Getting Started

 ### Installation